Ray Meagher: Television

 Meagher joined the cast of soap opera Home and Away in 1987 and has appeared in the role of Alf Stewart continuously since the first episode aired in January 1988.
 Meagher holds a Guinness World Record as the longest-serving actor in an Australian serial.
+Meagher also appeared in the 1988 children's series The True Story of Spit MacPhee, along with John Bach and Elspeth Ballantyne.